 Sport in Birmingham

-- Birmingham is home to two of the country’s oldest football clubs – Aston Villa and Birmingham City who have a fierce rivalry with matches between the teams known as the ‘Second city derby’.
+Birmingham is home to two of the country’s oldest football clubs – Aston Villa and Birmingham City who have a fierce rivalry with matches between the teams known as the ‘Second city derby’.
+The Black Country derby is contested between West Bromwich Albion and nearby Wolverhampton Wanderers, whilst Walsall Football Club is also located close by.

-- Aston Villa play in the top division of English football, the Premier League and won the old First Division 7 times and the European Cup in 1982.
-They play their matches at Villa Park, a 42,785 seated stadium in Aston.
+Aston Villa play in the top division of English football, the Premier League and won the old First Division 7 times and the European Cup in 1982.
+They play their matches at Villa Park, a 42,785 seated stadium in Aston and were one of the founding members of the Football League in 1888.

-- West Bromwich Albion is located just outside the city boundaries in Sandwell.
-They play their matches at The Hawthorns and currently are part of the EFL Championship.
+West Bromwich Albion is located just outside the city boundaries in Sandwell and were also a founding member of the Football League.
+They play their matches at The Hawthorns and currently are part of the Premier League..
+The Baggies have won the First Division once, in 1919-1920 and the FA Cup five times, the most recent in 1968.

 Airport: Birmingham Airport is located approximately 8 miles east of Birmingham city centre.
 The Airport serves European destinations, as well as international destinations such as the Caribbean, India, Pakistan, Qatar and the UAE.
 There is a train station (Birmingham International) at the airport which connects to central Birmingham.